Piano Sonata No. 3 (Brahms): First movement

 The first movement begins with fortissimo chords that span almost the entire range of the piano register.
 A movement in sonata form, it is essentially composed of two musical subjects.
 The first of these is in F minor, which is followed by a brief episode that features the "fate motif" from Ludwig van Beethoven's Symphony No. 5 in the same key as the symphony, C minor.
 After a return of the initial F minor subject, the second subject area begins in the key of the relative major (A♭ major) but ends in D♭ major.
 Brahms uses these keys in the same way in the second movement of this sonata as well.
 The exposition is repeated and leads to a complex development section in which the "fate motif" is incorporated.
 After the beginning of the recapitulation, the piece moves directly to the second subject, by-passing the C minor episode, in the parallel key of F major, and finishes with an extended coda.

 Second movement

-The second movement begins with a quotation above the music of a poem by Otto Inkermann under the pseudonym C.O.
-Sternau.
+Above the first bars Brahms placed a verbal quotation of a poem by Otto Inkermann, writing under the pseudonym C.O.
+Sternau: